972C8/bucket-webapp/README.md

 Key points include:

 - The entity **AbstractImage** is an abstract class with inheritance to both BucketItemImage and ProfilePicture.
-They are used to store uploaded Images as profile pictures or images for bucket items.
+They are used to store information about uploaded Images as profile pictures or images for bucket items.
 - The entity **BucketItem** as the idea of bucket items (similar to todo items) is at the core of our bucket-webapp.
 Logically, many connections to this entity exist.
 - The ManyToMany relationship between BucketItem and Label.
 BucketItemToLabel signals the intermediate table, according to the UML standard.